tholian-network/stealth/README.md

   allowed features (or media types).
 By default, Stealth will load nothing.
 The Site Mode next to the address bar decides what is loaded.

-- It uses whitelist-based `Site Filters` that decide based on `prefix`, `midfix` or `suffix` rules what specific URL is allowed to load.
-This allows customization of regularly visited websites that are not trustworthy (e.g. allows to disable a chat feature, or to disable unnecessary CSS and media content).

-- It uses whitelist-based `Site Optimizers` that allow DOM/HTML elements on a website using selectors and queries.
-This allows to view and download a news website article, modifying it automatically in a "Reader Mode" similar presentation, and delivering the same to all connected Clients or Peers (including Smartphones and Tablets).
+- It uses whitelist-based `Site Optimizers` that allow specific elements on a Site to be extracted as Knowledge - which in return help to train the Browser to understand future similar Sites on the web more easily.
+This can be seen as a learning mechanism that is similar to the "Reader Mode" in other Browsers, but whilst delivering the cleaned content to all connected Clients and Peers (including Smartphones and Tablets).

 - It never requests anything unnecessary.
 The cache is persistent until the user tells it to refresh the Site manually (or a scheduled Download task runs for that URL).